UnterrainerInformatik/Travis-Scripts/README.md

 Here we have a problem with how the variables are passed into the node container.
 This is done at build-time.
 So any change later on will not change anything since the `config.js` file has already been put into the node-container.

 To mitigate this, we just mount the file to the local file-system and you can change the `config.js` file later on in your production deployment script as you see fit.

+The location of the `config.js` file on the target server you deploy to is the root of the deployment directory.

 ### General Information